-To make customers and employees truly happy through their use of your technology there should be no modesty in your next-generation IT strategy.
+To make customers and employees truly happy through their use of your technology, there should be no modesty in your next-generation IT strategy.

 It’s also simply a matter of keeping up with the rapid pace of change in user experience technologies.
-Classic user interfaces on desktop and laptop computers are being replaced by chatbots and virtual agents that understand and speak natural language.
+Classic user interfaces on desktop and laptop computers are being replaced by chatbots and voice agents that understand and speak natural language.
 These AI-driven systems can pop up on your phone, in your car, on your watch or through a speaker in your living room.
 Smart glasses and 3D virtual reality headsets create a fascinating mix of the virtual and real worlds.

 Indeed, many interesting animals out there to keep a close eye on.